 These are some factors you should consider before you take the plunge and begin your gastroenterology journey.

 Since there are no gastroenterology residencies, you’ll need to complete a fellowship program to become one, adding extra time to your journey.
 It takes 14 years to become a gastroenterologist, while other specialties, such as family medicine, take approximately 11 years to complete.

 While you shouldn’t let the length of your gastroenterology residency and fellowship shouldn’t completely guide your decision, it’s something to be mindful of.

 You must complete a two to three-year-long gastroenterology fellowship.
 It’s widely regarded as one of the most competitive internal medicine fellowships, so you’ll need to display excellence at every turn to boost your chances of attaining one.

 For some future doctors, this is a win; others may be disappointed.
 Although you don’t perform surgery as a gastroenterologist, your daily tasks will still be varied.

 Here are our answers to some frequently asked questions about gastroenterology.

 A gastroenterologist is a physician who studies, diagnoses, and treats diseases of the digestive system.
 Gastroenterologists deal with diseases in all parts of the digestive system, including the stomach, esophagus, rectum, colon, small intestine, pancreas, bile ducts, gallbladder, and liver.

 Gastroenterology salary in the United States ranges between $334,382 and $467,727 per year, depending on location, experience, and individual institution.
-The average gastroenterologist’s salary in 2022 is $396,109.
+The average gastroenterologist’s salary in 2023 is $414,288.

 Gastroenterology fellowships, like most fellowships, are highly competitive and challenging to get into.
-Medical fellowship programs are taught by renowned specialists who are highly trained experts in their field.